creativecreatorormaybenot/clock/README.md

 ## TODO

-  + Create temperature thermometer.
+  + Finish thermometer.

-    - Include it in background curve calculation.

   + Create background for weather widget.

   + Add wave animation to background.

+  + Use end-of-hand design from GDR clock.

   + Background curve should be adjusted by the model dynamically, e.g.the height of the cut or w/e and always animate in a relaxing fashion.